GeoscienceAustralia/cloudsploit-lambda/README.md

 2. Add your IP address range to generate_cloudsploit.py.
 3. Run `python3 generate_cloudsploit.py`.
 This will create the S3 bucket, download the Lambda function code zips, and upload them to the newly-created bucket.
 It will also generate a Cloudformation template.
 4. Run `cloudsploit-cf/stack-create.sh`.
 This will create a Cloudformation stack that creates the Lambda functions and schedule.
+5. (Optional) Run `./invoke-lambda.sh`.
+This will manually run the Lambda so that you have a report immediately.
+Subsequent reports will be generated daily.